-Tests and Treatment for Estrogen
+Tests and treatment for estrogen

 Chronic infections that damage the thyroid gland frequently cause hypothyroid symptoms.
 The immune system is affected by thyroid hormone regulation of energy generation.
 Fatigue, cold hands and feet, constipation, weight gain, a weakened immune system, trouble concentrating, depression, etc. are all symptoms of an underactive thyroid.
 Additionally, infections might increase the development of thyroid antibodies, resulting in autoimmune thyroiditis.

 Cortisol, also referred to as the stress hormone, is produced by the adrenal glands.
 Short-term stressful situations require cortisol, but persistent stress decreases cortisol production, which results in weariness, inflammation, and discomfort.
-Every organ and tissue in the body is impacted by cortisol, which is the body's natural steroid hormone.
+Every organ and tissue in the body is affected by cortisol, which is the body's natural steroid hormone.
 Mitochondrial stimulation by cortisol affects cognition, mood, and energy levels.

 The adrenal glands release cortisol in response to infections, which is necessary to control inflammation.
 In autoimmune diseases and allergies, cortisol assists in controlling an excessive immune response.
-The majority of persons with chronic illnesses have low cortisol levels and can benefit from cortisol replacement.
+The majority of people with chronic illnesses have low cortisol levels and can benefit from cortisol replacement.

-Consequences of Low Cortisol
+Consequences of low cortisol

-- inadequate recovery
+- Inadequate recovery

-- cognitive impairment
+- Cognitive impairment

-- mental fog
+- Mental fog

-- nausea, digestive issues
+- Nausea and digestive issues

 - Anxiety, irritation, and a sense of exhaustion

-- sleeplessness with frequent awakening
+- Sleeplessness with frequent awakening

 - Allergies, inflammation, and autoimmune disease

-- sensitivity to chemicals, light, and sound
+- Sensitivity to chemicals, light, and sound

-Cortisol Therapy for Lyme Disease
+Cortisol therapy for Lyme disease

 Examination and management of cortisol

 If there is clinical suspicion based on symptoms, cortisol function testing begins.
-A 4-point salivary cortisol test is the preferred method for determining cortisol secretion.
+A four-point salivary cortisol test is the preferred method for determining cortisol secretion.
 This test is available through national labs like Quest and LabCorp, but a doctor's prescription is necessary.

 The physiological pattern of cortisol secretion should be followed when taking cortisol supplements.
-Depending on the need for additional support, the cortisol dose is higher in the morning and decrease throughout the day.
-When under more stress or when receiving more aggressive antimicrobial medication, people may need to take more hydrocortisone.
+Depending on the need for additional support, the cortisol dose is higher in the morning and lower throughout the day.
+When under more stress or receiving more aggressive antimicrobial medication, people may need to take more hydrocortisone.
 DHEA supplements are necessary while taking hydrocortisone.

 Hormones and Lyme disease

-The aforementioned mechanism of chronic Lyme disease-related inflammation causing hypothalamus-pituitary dysfunction also has an impact on testosterone levels.
+The aforementioned mechanism of chronic Lyme disease-related inflammation causing hypothalamus-pituitary dysfunction also has an effect on testosterone levels.
 I've seen low testosterone levels in males with Lyme disease who are in their 30s and 40s.
 Men with lower testosterone levels are likely to have a more severe course of infection, according to research.

 The best laboratory marker for measuring testosterone levels is bioavailable testosterone.
 If levels are low, supplementing with injectable testosterone cypionate offers the biggest advantage.

-Hormones and Lyme Disease: Their Function
+Hormones and Lyme disease: their function